 Scholarly Influence: His scholarly influence as a leading intellectual of Sunni Islam spans the globe.
 He has served as the Dean of the Faculty of Islamic Studies in Aswan, and the theology faculty of the International Islamic University in Pakistan.
 He has also taught in universities in Saudi Arabia, Qatar, and the United Arab Emirates.

-Advocate of Traditional Islam: Sheikh Tayyeb has emphasized his mission to promote traditional Islam since becoming Grand Sheikh.
+Advocate of Traditional Islam: Sheikh Tayyeb has emphasised his mission to promote traditional Islam since becoming Grand Sheikh.
 He has stressed the importance of teaching students about Islamic heritage—considering Al-Azhar graduates as ambassadors of Islam to the world.
 In an age where the claimants to authoritative Islam seem to be on every corner, Sheikh Tayyeb has both the institute and the personal skills to authentically claim to be a representative of traditional Islam, Islam as practiced by the majority of Muslims throughout the ages.
 On 29 August 2016 during the World Islamic Conference held in Grozny, Chechnya, Sheikh Tayyeb defined the Sunni community (Ahl Sunnah wa Jama’a) as those who follow Imam Abul-Hasan Al-Ash’ari and Imam Abu Mansur Al-Maturidi and the scholars of Hanafi, Maliki, and Shafi’i jurisprudence, as well as the moderate scholars of Hanbali school.
 He also included the Sufis following in the way of Imam Al-Junayd.

-Leader of Al-Azhar : Sheikh Tayyeb leads the second-oldest university in the world, where teaching has continued without interruption since 975 CE.
+Leader of Al-Azhar University: Sheikh Tayyeb leads the second-oldest university in the world, where teaching has continued without interruption since 975 CE.
 Al-Azhar represents the centre of Sunni Islamic jurisprudence.
 It is a key institution that issues authoritative religious rulings and has provided extensive Islamic education to Egyptian and international students since its inception over a millennium ago.
 This history makes it a bastion of Sunni traditionalism.
-The university is considered one of the most prominent Islamic educational institutions, and the foremost centre of Sunni Muslim scholarship worldwide.
+The university is considered one of the most prominent Islamic educational institutions and the foremost centre of Sunni Muslim scholarship worldwide.

-Administers Al-Azhar Education Network: AlAzhar is currently the largest university in the world, having risen from a group of three schools in the 1950s to its current state with 72 feeder schools, and close to 300,000 students studying there at any one time.
+Administers Al-Azhar Education Network: Al- Azhar is currently the largest university in the world, having risen from a group of three schools in the 1950s to its current state with 72 feeder schools, with close to 300,000 students studying there at any one time.
 Including schools that are part of Al-Azhar waqf initiatives, there are close to two million students.
 The graduates of Al-Azhar have great respect as religious leaders within the Muslim community, and this makes the head of Al-Azhar an extraordinarily powerful and influential person.